maptiler/maptiler-sdk-js/readme.md

 ```

 # Easy to add controls
-The term "control" is commonly used for all sorts of button and information display that takes place in one of the corner of the map display area.
-The most well know are probably the `[+]` and `[-]` zoom button as well as the attribution.
-Plenty of others are possible and we have made them easy to add and directly accessible from the `Map` constructor options!
+The term "control" is commonly used for all sorts of buttons and information display that take place in one of the corner of the map area.
+The most well know are probably the `[+]` and `[-]` zoom buttons as well as the attribution information.
+Plenty of others are possible and we have made a few easy to add and directly accessible from the `Map` constructor options:

-The options are:
 - `navigationControl`
   - Shows the `[+]`, `[-]` and tilt/bearing/compass buttons
   - a boolean or a corner position.
 Showing on the top-right by default.
 Hidden if `false`.